 You or your spouse may have developed some real passions in life that partly define who you are.
 You may be an avid bridge-player, you might crave for being on the water sailing or fishing.
 You may have a sport that you really want to continue with.

 What Are My “Must Haves”?
-So make of list of “must-have” activities and then find out if they are available Lakeside.
-You might be able to find out by searching online, or asking someone online.
-Focus On Mexico’s Facebook site is a great place to have a conversation and find out about the availability of your “must haves”.
-Then confirm your “must haves” when you make an exploratory trip to Lakeside
+So make of list of “must-have” activities and then find out if they are available at Lakeside.
+You might be able to find out by searching online or asking someone online.
+Focus On Mexico’s Facebook site is a great place to have a conversation and find out about the availability of your “must-haves”.
+Then confirm your “must-haves” when you make an exploratory trip to Lakeside

 The good news is that the ex-pat communities at Lakeside have been evolving for over 60 years.
 That means you will most likely find everything you can think of in some form at Lakeside.
 It also means you might find a ready group of takers who would be interested if you started something up yourself!